Using mediation to resolve a dispute

 If there is a dispute between neighbours we may refer your case to the Mediation Service to help you solve the problem.

 Neighbours in dispute often find it difficult to talk to each other or make each other understand their point of view.
-Sometimes an impartial third party is needed and your Neighbourhood Manager, Independent Living Manager will make a referral, with your consent, to the Mediation Service.
+Sometimes an impartial third party is needed and a Housing Officer or Independent Living Manager will make a referral, with your consent, to the Mediation Service.

 What is mediation?